bintaDouk/ada-project-americanDentalAssociation/index.md

 It is not sufficient to draw definitive conclusions from these findings, as we cannot yet confidently determine whether there are no differences between countries in their depiction of conflicts within the movie industry.
 Our sample size was relatively small, and relying solely on plot summaries may not have been the most effective approach for capturing nuanced differences.
 In the next section, we will adopt a more qualitative approach, focusing not on the overall sentiment of the global plot but on the sentiment associated with specific entities.
 This shift in methodology aims to provide deeper insights and address potential limitations in our initial analysis.

-### The shifting sentiment towards organizations during a world-scale conflict.
+### The shifting sentiment towards organizations during a world-scale conflicts.
 The way conflicts are represented in cultural narratives often reveals underlying societal attitudes, biases, and historical contexts.
 In this part of the study we applied entity-level sentiment analysis to entities tagged as ‘ORGANIZATIONS’ in two worldwide conflicts : World War II and the Cold War.
 By analyzing the sentiment associated with such entities, we can uncover patterns of representation before, during and after the conflicts.
 The accompanying heatmaps visualize the compound sentiment scores associated with each organization: